howanu/tidy-dataset/README.md

 2. Extract only the measurements on the mean and standard deviation for each measurement
   * The feature names with std or mean (case insensitive) are kept.
 See decision 3 below.
-  * Since I want to follow the course project's instructions in order, trainAndTest still has column names that look like "V1", "V2", and so on.
-To keep track of which column names are kept, I put them into a vector.
+  * To follow the course project's instructions in order, trainAndTest still has non-descriptive column names that look like "V1", "V2", and so on.
+To keep track of which column names are kept, they are saved in a vector.

 3. Use descriptive activity names to name the activities in the data set
   * Read the activity names into a data table